-Project Hail Mary movie review
+Project Hail Mary Movie Review

 Alt = Official “Project Hail Mary” movie poster featuring an astronaut in a red‑and‑yellow suit against a cosmic backdrop, used to accompany a Project Hail Mary review discussing the film’s themes and visuals.